-He became a Crusaders regular in 2014, playing 14 times as they finished as they lost to the Waratahs in the Final, and missed just one game over the next two seasons.
+He became a Crusaders regular in 2014, playing 14 times as they finished as runners-up after Final defeat to the Waratahs, and missed just one game over the next two seasons.

-Although born in New Zealand, Jordan opted to represent Samoa at the 2011 Junior World Championship in Italy but then played for New Zealand a year later as they reached the Final.
+Although born in New Zealand, Jordan represented Samoa at the 2011 Junior World Championship in Italy but then played for Kiwis a year later as they reached the Final.

 In June 2015, Jordan was part of a World XV which lost 46-10 to South Africa in Cape Town and lined up against the same opposition a year later at Wembley as part of the Barbarians team.